Tesla drops ‘full self-driving capability’ option for new vehicles (updated)

 “Full Self-Driving Capability” has been controversial from the start.

 Prior to the departure of several Autopilot executives including Sterling Anderson, former AMD chip designer Jim Keller, and Swift programming language architect Chris Lattner, Tesla owners filed a class action lawsuit alleging that Autopilot was “essentially unusable and demonstrably dangerous”; the company settled out of court in June.
-Separately, consumer advocacy groups including Consumer Watchdog have accused Telsa of “deceptive and unfair practices in advertising and marketing” regarding Autopilot.
+Separately, consumer advocacy groups including Consumer Watchdog have accused Tesla of “deceptive and unfair practices in advertising and marketing” regarding Autopilot.

 Autopilot was determined to have been engaged in the moments leading up to a fatal Model X collision this spring — the second fatality involving Autopilot since a crash in May 2016.
 Separately, the driver-assistance system has been blamed for a number of fender benders, including one earlier this year in which a Tesla Model S collided with a parked Culver City fire truck.